esztergalicz/workshop-gis-with-nosql/README.md

      ``` db.twitter.findOne()     ```

 See how they all have a different structure?
-To be able to easily work with them, they were all converted to GeoJSON format and loaded in the ‘allpubs’ collection.
+To be able to easily work with them, they were all converted to [GeoJSON format](http://geojson.org/) and loaded in the ‘allpubs’ collection.
 For example a Facebook document transformed to GeoJSON:
 ![GeoJSON transformation](https://raw.githubusercontent.com/geszter/workshop-gis-with-nosql/master/images/geojson.png)

-If you are interested how this is done, you can look it up in [/python/](https://github.com/geszter/workshop-gis-with-nosql/tree/master/python), you will need both `create_geojson.py` & `GeoTransformer.py`
+If you are interested how this is done, you can look it up in [/python/](https://github.com/geszter/workshop-gis-with-nosql/tree/master/python), you will need both `create_geojson.py` & `GeoTransformer.py`.

-Converting to GeoJSON has another upside: this way a 2dspehere index could be added which enables the geo-queries.
+Converting to GeoJSON has another upside: this way a [2dspehere index](https://docs.mongodb.com/manual/core/2dsphere/) could be added which enables the geo-queries.
 This is how a geospatial index is added (e.g. for the 'facebook' collection):
  ``` db.facebook.createIndex( { "geo" : "2dsphere" } ) ```
  This should be the output: